 - an international student who has little to no access to community resources (due to visa issues), resulting in a one-off crisis

 - students who have recently left a domestic violence situation and are in need of immediate support.

-The YAAB invites you to lend a helping hand by contributing towards this wonderful initiative.
-Together, Curtin’s young alumni community can help ease the stress of current students facing educational disadvantage, so they’re able to focus on their studies.
+The YAAB invites you to join us and make a donation towards this wonderful initiative.
+Together, Curtin’s young alumni can help ease the stress of current students facing financial difficulty.

 “I chose to donate to the Young Alumni Helping Hand Fund because I knew what it felt like to be strapped for cash.
 I knew what it felt like to fork out $200 for a rather thick textbook.
 As I am now working full time I am able to give back.
 I love that I can give back to something that was part of helping me get to where I am today – so in a sense I am paying that forward.”